TurboML-Inc/awesome-real-time-ml/README.md

      This paper describes Spotify's real-time data infrastructure, which processes petabytes of data daily to support various use cases including customer incentives, fraud detection, and machine learning model predictions.

    - [The Rise (and Lessons Learned) of ML Models to Personalize Content on Home (Part I)](https://engineering.atspotify.com/2021/11/the-rise-and-lessons-learned-of-ml-models-to-personalize-content-on-home-part-i/)
-      Spotify's journey in implementing real-time ML models for personalized content recommendations on their Home page, including challenges in evaluation and automated deployment.
+      Spotify's journey in implementing real-time ML models for personalized content recommendations on their Home page, covering early challenges and system design.

    - [The Rise (and Lessons Learned) of ML Models to Personalize Content on Home (Part II)](https://engineering.atspotify.com/2021/11/the-rise-and-lessons-learned-of-ml-models-to-personalize-content-on-home-part-ii/)
-      Spotify's journey in implementing real-time ML models for personalized content recommendations on their Home page, including challenges in evaluation and automated deployment.
+      A follow-up on Spotify's ML personalization efforts, focusing on evaluation methods, automated deployment, and scaling challenges.

 8. **Instacart**